mattyImry/Mountain-Gear_MS4-Code-Institute/TESTING.md

 To validate Python code I have used [Pep8 online](http://pep8online.com/checkresult) and the built in Pep8 in Gitpod.
 The only errors left in the Python pages are only present in pages pre created by Django, migrations file and settings.py file.

+I have also used [Google Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools) to test this project.

-* [Google Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools).
-Below are the screen shots for the Lighthouse testing for mobile and desktop views
+Below are the screen shots for the Lighthouse testing for mobile and desktop views.

 [desktop](docs/light_house_desktop.jpg)

 [mobile](docs/light_house_mobile.jpg)

 ### **_Manual testing_**